-This guide covers the two main ferry routes, what’s on board, and how to combine the ferry with a Five Bridges drive for maximum kid enjoyment.
+This guide covers the two main ferry routes, what is on board, ticket prices, and how to combine a crossing with a Five Bridges drive for maximum kid enjoyment.

 Ferry vs bridges to Amakusa with kids